wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 #### What you will build

-The RESTful service we are going to create will contain resources to carry out the following actions.
+The RESTful service we are going to create contains resources to carry out the following actions.

 - Insert details about doctors
 - Update doctor information